Classical music in Kosovo: Opera house

-For a full list, see List of Kosovan Performing artists

 Ardita Statovci

 Ardita Statovci was born in 1982 in Pristina where she first started to learn the piano.
 From the age of 15 years, she studied at the famous Mozarteum University in Salzburg in Austria and later at the Indiana University in USA and Accademia Pianistica in Imola in Italy.
 She has been awarded several times with national and international prizes and scholarships.
 As a concert pianist she has already toured in Germany, Kosovo, Switzerland, Austria, Bosnia, Hungary, Macedonia, Italy, Spain, England, Croatia, France, Slovenia, USA, China etc. playing solo recitals and as a soloist with orchestras like Mozart Orchestra Bologna, Gustav Mahler Chamber Orchestra, Haydn Orchestra, Wiener Sinfonietta, Bad Reichenhaller Philharmonie etc.

 Bahri Çela

 Bahri Çela was born in 1941 in Albania and attended the music school in Prizren.
 He then studied conducting at the Academy of Music in Belgrade and later continued his studies in Saint Petersburg for one year.
 After finishing his studies he went on to teach at the music school in Pristina where he also conducted the school choir and became a producer at the Radio Television of Pristina.
 The choir that he conducted at the music school won the first prize in a competition in Macedonia in 1977 and the second prize in Slovenia in 1979.
 He then started teaching at the music academy in Pristina in 1978 and as of 2006 has been working as a professor at the faculty of music.